Emporis: History

 Michael Wutzke started a website about skyscrapers in Frankfurt in 1996.
 In 2000 he started skyscrapers.com, which was folded into Emporis in 2003.

 In 2005, Emporis formed a partnership with the Council on Tall Buildings and Urban Habitat (CTBUH), under which Emporis served as the official CTBUH high-rise buildings database until the launch of The Skyscraper Center in 2011.

-In 2007, venture capital firm Neuhaus Partners and KfW Bankengruppe invested several million euro in the company.
+In 2007, venture capital firm Neuhaus Partners and KfW Bankengruppe invested several million euros in the company.
 Effective 1 January 2009, the company moved its headquarters from Darmstadt to Frankfurt.
 In 2011, the company moved from Frankfurt to Hamburg.

 On 26 October 2020, CoStar Group, Inc., based in Washington, D.C., completed its acquisition of Emporis GmbH.
 CoStar Group added Emporis to its portfolio of brands.
 The other brands included LoopNet, Apartments.com, Apartment Finder, Belbex, amongst several others.

 The merger of Emporis GmbH into CoStar Group subsidiary STR, Inc's German division, STR Germany GmbH, was finalized on 27 January 2021, with Emporis GmbH's removal from the Common Register Portal of the German Federal States (gemeinsame Registerportal der Länder).

 On 14 September 2022, the entirety of the Emporis website's original content, including the building database, articles and data regarding Emporis Skyscraper Award recipients, and corporate information, was removed.

-In 2023, former editors of the Emporis website created a new website called SKYDB, a website that acts with a similar purpose.
+In 2023, former editors of the Emporis website created a new website called SkyDB, a website that acts with a similar purpose.